Today’s post comes from Eva Paleczny, Learning and Education Specialist at Ontario Parks.

 Would you enjoy dressing up in Victorian attire for a day or two?

 Do you like gardening, baking, crafting, wood-working or some other handicraft?

 Do you like (or love!)
 Bronte Creek Provincial Park?

-If you answered “YES!” to one or more questions, come volunteer at Bronte Creek Provincial Park during one of many heritage festivals!
+If you answered “YES!” to one or more questions, you might want to consider volunteering at Bronte Creek Provincial Park during one of many heritage festivals!

-Next up is Victorian Christmas, and the park needs your help bringing Spruce Lane, a historic farm in the heart of the park, to life!
+Next up is the Harvest Festival and the park needs your help to bring Spruce Lane – an historic farm in the heart of the park – to life!